CMMC 2.0, Level 1 vs Level 2, and what DFARS 7012 actually requires.

 CUI Protection

-- Self-assessment or C3PAO audit depending on contract
+- Self-assessment or C3PAO audit, depending on your contract

 - For contractors who handle CUI